hskye79/medicalhumanitiesmusic-2025-2/rho-taegang.md

 ________________________________________
 Reflection on How Music Portrays Disability

 The film’s music avoids exaggerated emotional expression, instead relying on simple piano melodies and repetitive string rhythms.
 This reflects Hyung-jin’s consistent and patterned behavior as a person with autism, while also capturing the delicate emotional nuances within him.
-In the marathon scenes, the gentle strings and gradual crescendos
+In the marathon scenes, the gentle strings and gradual crescendos musically express the inner world of a man running at his own pace amid the dissonance of society.
+In this way, the soundtrack does not romanticize or dramatize disability but respects it as its own rhythm and world.

 # 말아톤 (Marathon)
 •	감독: 정윤철